-So you've bought yourself a nice little townhome so you can enjoy all the perks of home ownership without any of the lawn mowing?
-Good call.
-But townhomes need protection, too, and just as much as single-family homes.
+Buying a townhouse can afford you the benefits of not having to perform exterior maintenance such as shoveling.
+However, townhomes need protection, and just as much as single-family homes.
+Townhouses are just as vulnerable to weather elements, vandalism, and other threats as any other type of home.
 The difference, though, is that some things are covered under your association, and some are not.

 What Is Townhouse Insurance?